-Table 15 - Tricare Supervision

 Services in Schools

 Providers are permitted to provide services within educational establishments upon agreement between the school administration and FSBA.

 FSBA in Schools

 Currently, most of the clientele is referred by private schools, as they have the most lenience with outside services.
 However, services may be provided to any school that provides FSBA and the intervention Provider permission to enter and provide services on the premises.